kuzzleio/kuzzle/doc/2/guides/getting-started/1-run-kuzzle/index.md

 ---
 code: false
 type: page
-title: Quick Start
+title: Run Kuzzle
-description: Scaffold your first application and run it
+description: Run your first Kuzzle application
 order: 100
 ---

-# Quick Start
+# Run Kuzzle

 Kuzzle is a Node.js application that can be installed on every platforms.